Handling Rejected Items in Purchase Receipts

 • Adjust Accounting Entries: The Stock In Hand account will be credited, and the Stock Received but Not Billed account will be debited, ensuring accurate financial records.

-4. Best Practices for Handling Rejected Items
+4. Rejected Items

 • Rejected Items in iVendNext are items that do not meet quality standards or are damaged upon receipt.